Online sign‑up isn’t available just yet, so please check back during the membership window to join.

 Collections are paused over the festive period for two weeks and on bank holidays.
 Collections are normally resumed on the next working day.
 Please check via the online tewkesbury.gov.uk/waste-and-recycling for up-to-date information about collections over bank holiday periods.

-No. Your garden waste subscription starts on 1 April and ends on 31 March the next year.
-If you join after the 23 September (date varies yearly), you pay less – only £29 – but it still ends on 31 March.
+No. Your garden waste membership starts on 1 April and ends on 31 March the next year.

 FAQs: brown bin